COVID-19 – Help and Support

-- Additionally, you can call the Department for Education’s Coronavirus hotline on 0800 046 8687 which is open Monday-Friday 8am-6pm.
+All education and childcare related guidance can be found here.
+Additionally, you can call the Department for Education’s Coronavirus hotline on 0800 046 8687 which is open Monday-Friday 8am-6pm.

 - It is important to note that mortgage holidays are not automatic, and you will need to apply with your lender to work out your individual eligibility.